CONTENTS

 for 12 years.

-think evicting Rickey to a different, one-bedroom apartment is a good idea?
+that minister really think evicting Rickey to a different, one-bedroom

-I recognize the Minister of Social Services.
+Minister of Social Services.

-Terry Jenson: —
+Hon.
+Terry Jenson:

 Well thank you, Mr. Speaker.
 And again I would happy to meet with Deb and